borea17/efficient_rl/README.md

 such as taxi (Diuk actually performed an experiment).
-Diuk argues that humans must use some prior knowledge when playing this game, he further speculates that this knowledge might come in form of object represetations, e.g., identifying horizontal lines as *walls* when observing that the taxi cannot move through them.
+Diuk argues that humans must use some prior knowledge when playing this game, he further speculates that this knowledge might come in form of object representations, e.g., identifying horizontal lines as *walls* when observing that the taxi cannot move through them.

 Diuk et al. provide a learning algorithm for deterministic